shashwat01kothari/Portfolio/README.md

 # portfolio-template
-A basic html/css template for web concentration portfolio 1 students
+hi A basic html/css template for web concentration portfolio 1 students

 Download this template and use it to build a simple portfolio website.
 There are lots of comments in the code to explain what is doing what, plus I have made a google presentation that will walk you through some of the things you need to do.
 Those slides can be found here: